pustotnik/zenmake/README.md

 #### Scons
 Nowadays we have WAF already.
 Scons is already too old and slow.

+#### Premake
+Actually I did't try to use it.
+But it's not build system.
+It's generator for some other build systems and IDE.
+This is another way to build projects.
+I don't know how it is useful but it has status beta/alfa.
+I have checked some modules and it looks like something is working but something is not.
+And it looks like something too complex.

 ## Why is it called raven?
 Why not?
 It's just name.
 Like ninja or meson.